THE Vibe Coding Book

 Ch 1: Vibe Coding

 There is a difference between “vibe-coding” and having it assist you.
-“Vibe-coding” is when you have a hazy outline of what you want the computer to do, but ave a good understanding of how you want it to “behave.”
+“Vibe-coding” is when you have a hazy outline of what you want the computer to do, but have a good understanding of how you want it to “behave.”
 That is, you are an abstraction above simply “speaking” to the computer, you just want it to “do” what you want it to.

 Programming with Intent

 I, frankly, think this is an incorrect separating factor.
 Normal programming and vibe-coding both express intent; One in code syntax and the other in English.
-The real distinction is how much can you assume the program you interact with knows to interpret your syntax.
-Hence the real distinction is “declarative” vs. “imperative.
+The real distinction is how much you can assume the program you interact with knows to interpret your syntax.
+Hence the real distinction is “declarative” vs. “imperative.”

 Domain Specific Languages